ericwq/aprilsh/README.md

 There are also some goals for this project:

 - Full UTF-8 support, including [emoji and flag](https://unicode.org/emoji/charts/emoji-list.html) support.
-- Solve the terminal 24bit color problem.
+- Support the terminal 24bit color.
 - Upgrade to [proto3](https://developers.google.com/protocol-buffers/docs/proto3)
 - Use terminfo database for better compatibility.
-- Prove that go is capable of programming terminal application.
+- Prove go is a good choice for terminal tool.

 The project name `Aprilsh` is derived from `April+sh`.
-I started this project in April shanghai, it's a remote shell.
+This project started in April shanghai 2022, and it's a remote shell.

 ## Status